jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### GNU Nano

 [GNU Nano](https://en.wikipedia.org/wiki/GNU_nano "Nano") was created in 2000 as a GPL replacement for a common non-free text editor that had come from the University of Washington called PINE.
 The design in simpler than vim and has become a popular alternative.
 Nano relies on using the *Control* key in combination with other keys for action.
 For example ```^O``` to save and ```^X``` to quit a file--these commands are listed at the bottom of the screen.
 Unlike vim, there are no modes, so you are always in *insert* mode and can use the arrow keys and type as if you were in a regular GUI based text editor.
+For Fedora 33, GNU Nano is to replace vim as the default editor.

 #### JOE